skze/bibliotheca/PM-quality-intro.md

 > need also to think abou the precision when calculating metrics - do we round up or use 0.00x point precision?
 > use graphs and charts to identify data and trends in data

-## Qualitative Metrics
+#### Qualitative Metrics

-> quality is subjective
-> this measures peoples opinions
+Quality is subjective from person-to-person.
+We can use qualitative metrics to try to 'measure' oppinions about the project activities and scope.
+This measures peoples opinion on the project, here are some examples:

-> A/B testing -  binary
+* A/B testing -  binary options
-> ranges -1:10
+* Ranges - using range value as options 1:10
-> interviews andb= surveys or listening to groups
+* Interviews and surveys or listening to groups

-## Testing, audits and inspections
+#### Testing, audits and inspections

+Typically, QA uses inpections and audits while QC uses testing.

-> inspections: observation and report of work processes
+* Inspections: observation and report of work processes
-> audit: like inspection but more formal review of errors and decifiencies
+* Audit: like inspection but more formal review of errors and decifiencies
-> testing:L exammination of product to check if product complies with expected specs
+* Testing:L exammination of product to check if product complies with expected specs

-quality assurance:  inspections and audits

-quality control: testing

----

 ##### What to avoid